-This section presents ridership data and public transportation statistics relating to VTA bus routes currently serving the City of Morgan Hil.
+This section presents ridership data and public transportation statistics relating to VTA bus routes currently serving the City of Morgan Hill at the time of this writing in November 2019.
 Table 7 shows the number of average daily boardings over a 12-month period between July 2018 to June 2019 for weekday, Saturday, and Sunday.